sakihiwe news

 "We pushed the sākihiwē festival dates back to the end of August shortly after the JUNO Awards cancelled their week of programming in March.
 We were really hoping that the COVID‑19 pandemic would find its end this summer," explains Festival Director Alan Greyeyes.
 "Obviously that didn't happen and moving everything online was a tough decision, but we're excited about the lineup and we think that the new skills and tools we've built this summer will help us grow our audience even more in the years to come."

-The festival will begin with a sweat lodge ceremony (health regulations permitting) with four members of the team on August 27 to start the programming in a good way.
+The festival will begin with a sweat lodge ceremony (health regulations permitting) with four team members on August 27 to start the programming.
 The broadcast will begin at 8:00 p.m.
 CDT on Friday night; run from 11:00 a.m.
 CDT to 7:00 p.m.
 CDT on Saturday; and conclude after seven hours of performances on Sunday.

 Grand Entry